Information for workers

 If you are an injured worker participating in a treatment program, please be assured that the health care providers we partner with are taking appropriate precautions under the direction of the public health officials.

-Do not attend if you are ill with a cold, flu, or fever; are at high risk of contracting COVID-19; or have recently travelled outside of the country.
+Do not attend if you are ill with a cold, flu, or fever; or have recently travelled outside of the country.

-If you are not comfortable attending or travelling to treatment because of concerns about your ability to maintain appropriate physical distancing, you are not required to attend.
-Please discuss with your claims officer or our Claims Call Centre if you don’t have an officer’s contact info.
+If you are not comfortable attending or travelling to treatment because of concerns about your ability to maintain appropriate physical distancing, please discuss your concerns with your health care provider, and claims officer or our Claims Call Centre if you don't have your officer's contact info.

 How do I fill my prescriptions?
 Can new prescriptions be provided during virtual care visits?